ekimber/shiroko/README.md

 More sophisticated journalling strategies than batch-size: max journal size, min period etc.

 Help with periodic snapshotting.
-Although it's already pretty easy for the user to this themselves by periodically executing `take-snapshot`.
+Although it's already pretty easy for the user to do this themselves by periodically executing `take-snapshot`.

 Tests that show the snapshot reading and journal fast-forward is working properly.